insooth/insooth.github.io/testable-design.md

 T from_t_into_u(U&& u);
 ```

-because we already know from the function signature from _what_ to _what_ is it, but we still don't know what it actually does.
+because we already know from the function signature _from what to what_ it is, but we still don't know what it actually does.

 What about input arguments?
 Simple answer is: almost never.
 For example, this function converts passed `u` into `t` where `t` is modified in place and returns an status of type `E` indicating range of possible errors or success (like `enum class` or simple `bool` value):